robyistrate/lithium-brine-prospective-LCA/README.md

 IAM scenario compatibility
 ---------------------------

-The following coupling is done between lithium supply scenarios, IEA electricity scenarios, and IAM scenarios:
+The [premise tool](https://github.com/polca/premise) is used to integrate the lithium supply scenarios together with IEA electricity scenarios, and REMIND scenarios.
+The following coupling is done:

 | IAM scenario           | IEA scenario | Lithium senario   |
 |------------------------|--------------|-------------------|